pangeacyber/pangea-extensions-firebase/storage-file-intel/README.md

 **Author**: Pangea Cyber (**[https://pangea.cloud](https://pangea.cloud)**)

-**Description**: Scans files uploaded to Cloud Storage to for known malicious behavior, isolates the file in a gzip formatted container if deemed malicious, and optionally keeps or deletes the original file.
+**Description**: Scans files uploaded to Cloud Storage for known malicious behavior, isolates the file in a gzip formatted container if deemed malicious, and optionally keeps or deletes the original file.